Ericsson/codechecker/docs/authentication.md

     seconds since last session access the local session is permanently invalidated.

+    This option can be changed and reloaded without server restart by using the `--reload` option of CodeChecker server command.
 If the server is shut down, every session is **immediately** invalidated.
 The running sessions are only stored in the server's memory, they are not written to storage.